Weather in the Maldives

 The soft white beaches, crystal waters, lush tropical greenery, hot weather, and luxury resorts make the Maldives an attractive holiday destination all year round, but the best time to visit the Maldives is undoubtedly December, January, February and March.
 These months form the dry season, when humidity levels are lowest and there are maximum hours of sunshine.
 The wettest months in the Maldives are June and July – the weather is still hot, but skies will be overcast most of the day, it is very muggy, and the monsoon rains can be torrential.

-What to pack for a holiday to the Maldives
+What to pack for a holiday in the Maldives

 The Maldives holiday resorts require nothing more than casual-wear – even dressing for dinner is a case of slipping into something cool and comfortable.
 With high humidity and temperatures hovering around the 30°C mark all year round, tank tops, shorts, skirts, sarongs and a selection of swimwear are all essential.
 For exploring towns, like the capital, Malè, a pair of comfortable sandals is advisable, although flip-flops will do fine everywhere else.
 Even in the rainy season don’t forget to pack sunglasses, sunscreen and a shady hat, and if visiting outlying islands a mosquito repellent may be useful.